MinaFoundation/Core-Grants/RFCs/rfc-0014-data-availability.md

-# RFC-0011: Data Availability Integration into Mina
+# RFC-0014: Data Availability Integration into Mina

 - **Intent**: To highlight the importance of including a DA (data availability) layer inside Mina and describe the possible methods of achieving such integration.
 - **Submitted by**: Yunus Gürlek (GitHub: @yunus433, Email: yunus.gurlek@minaprotocol.com, Twitter: @yunusguerlek)
-- **Submitted on**: Thursday, April 18, 2024
+- **Submitted on**: Tuesday, April 23, 2024

 ## Abstract